gokceno/bebop/apps/cli/README.md

 # @gokceno/bebop-cli

-A command-line interface tool for Bebop.
+A command-line interface tool for Bebop used mainly for streaming events and log messages from a Bebop Server.

 ## Installation